Otoplasty (Ear Reshaping) Scottsdale

 - What to Expect Following an Otoplasty Surgery in Scottsdale

-If you are considering an otoplasty, it is crucial that you choose a facial plastic surgeon in Scottsdale who is double board-certified by the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), which is given to physicians who have completed specific prerequisites pertaining to facial plastic surgery and reconstructive surgery of the face and neck, and the American Academy of Otolaryngology, which is only given to certified ENT (ear, nose and throat) physicians.
+If you are considering otoplasty, it is crucial that you choose a facial plastic surgeon in Scottsdale who is double board-certified by the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS), which is given to physicians who have completed specific prerequisites pertaining to facial plastic surgery and reconstructive surgery of the face and neck, and the American Academy of Otolaryngology, which is only given to certified ENT (ear, nose, and throat) physicians.
 When you have your consultation, your surgeon will take a good look at the structure of your ears and talk with you about different options that you have for fixing the issues.
 Even if you only technically need correction of one ear, it is likely that surgery will be recommended for both ears in order to create the most symmetrical and natural appearance possible.

 After you decide together that this procedure is what you need, and it’s determined that you are a good candidate for surgery based on your current health, Dr. Hecht will discuss the procedure with you.
-At this time, it is important that you ask any questions that you may have, so that you are as informed about the surgery as possible.
-After taking a thorough medical history, our staff will tell you all about the surgical facility where your procedure will be performed, any costs that will be incurred, and the type of anesthesia to be administered.
-In most cases, young children will receive a general anesthesia, while adults and older children will receive a combination of a local anesthetic and a mild sedative.
+At this time, it is important that you ask any questions that you may have so that you are as informed about the surgery as possible.
+After taking a thorough medical history, our staff will tell you all about the surgical facility where your procedure will be performed, the price, any costs that will be incurred, recovery time, and the type of anesthesia to be administered.
+In most cases, young children will receive general anesthesia, while adults and older children will receive a combination of a local anesthetic and a mild sedative.
 Normally, this procedure will take about two hours to complete.

 Whether you are getting an ear pinning otoplasty or some other type of ear surgery otoplasty, the procedure will start with an incision that is located right behind the ear.
 This will take place within the natural crease where the head and the ear join together.
 Your facial plastic surgeon will then take away the requisite amounts of cartilage and skin in order to create the correct visual effect.
 Some patients will require trimming of the cartilage to shape it into a more cosmetically pleasing form before it’s pinned back to the ear with permanent sutures in order to secure the new shape.

 In other cases, cartilage will not be removed.
-Instead, the surgeon will utilize multiple stitches to hold the existing cartilage in its place on permanently.
+Instead, the surgeon will utilize multiple stitches to hold the existing cartilage in place permanently.
 After sculpting the cartilage, the surgeon will add in sutures to hold everything in place until the ear is completely healed.

 After the otoplasty procedure, Dr. Hecht will apply soft dressings to the ears, which should stay on for a few days.
 The majority of patients will experience some mild discomfort after the procedure.
 If you typically sleep on your side, for example, your sleep patterns might be altered for approximately a week to avoid putting pressure on your ears.
-Sometimes it is recommended that people wear headbands to hold the ears in place for about two weeks post surgery.
+Sometimes it is recommended that people wear headbands to hold the ears in place for about two weeks post-surgery.

-The risks associated with an otoplasty are minimal.
+The risks associated with otoplasty are minimal.
 After the skin and ears heal, a thin white scar remains behind the ear.
-However, this is nothing to be self conscious about.
+However, this is nothing to be self-conscious about.
 This scar will be located in a natural crease behind the ear, so no one will see it.
 If you experience any unusual symptoms after the surgery, it is important that you report your experience to our staff right away.